penberg/agent-datakit/MANUAL.md

   authToken: process.env.TURSO_AUTH_TOKEN
 });

-// Use db directly or pass it to AgentOS components
+// Use db directly or pass it to AgentFS components
 ```

 See the [Turso documentation](https://docs.turso.tech) for more details on remote databases.